serdg0/timelogger/README.md

 Feel free to check the issues page.

 Some improvements are:
-- Reduce the number of api calls to 1.
 - Improve UI/UX
 - Delete the neccesity of passing the password as state.